Eltaf-azizi/Java-Projects/README.md

  **Number Guessing Game**: A number guessing game is a simple game where the goal is to select a number within a certain range.

-**BMI Calculator**: A BMI calculator is used to find out if a person has a healthy body weight for their height.
+**BMI Calculator**: A BMI calculator is used to determine if a person has a healthy body weight for their height.